 2. Skin Toner

-Simply pour 1 cup of boiling water over a green tea bag and let steep for 7–10 minutes.
-Remove the tea bag and allow to come to room temperature.
-Add a drop or two of your favorite essential oil (orange, lemon or tea tree are great) and 2–4 drops of argan oil and seal in a jar.
-Use morning and night after cleansing and before moisturizing.
+- add a drop or two of your favorite essential oil (orange, lemon or tea tree are great) and 2–4 drops of argan oil and seal combination in a jar

 Do-it-yourself exfoliators are not difficult to make and are significantly less expensive than what you can purchase in the store.

 Regular exfoliation helps to remove dead skin cells and reduce the appearance of fine lines and wrinkles, while giving you a younger, fresher complexion.
-With the aid of the brown sugar, the argan oil’s nutrients are more readily absorbed into your skin.
+With the aid of the brown sugar, argan’s nutrients are more readily absorbed into your skin.

 Use this exfoliator for more than just your face.
 If you have dry elbows or heels (or during an at-home pedicure), mix up a bit more to massage the dry and dead skin away.

 Great news for anyone who is suffering from acne — organic argan oil has been proven to reduce sebum levels in individuals with oily skin.
 Women who have never had acne before are finding in that in their 30s and 40s this pesky condition arises, and it is often difficult to treat.